-Artificial Intelligence and Fresh Produce
+Artificial Intelligence and Fresh Produce.

-Coles has just announced a strategic partnership with Microsoft to develop it’s artificial intelligence capability (see computer world and financial review).
+One of our major supermarkets has just announced a strategic partnership with Microsoft to develop it’s artificial intelligence capability (see computer world and financial review).
 If you are in the fresh produce industry this has some significant implications, which will be explained in this short article.

-Coles strategic aim can is to use artificial intelligence to become much smarter about how it manages it’s costs and value proposition to its clients.
+Their strategic aim can is to use artificial intelligence to become much smarter about how it manages it’s costs and value proposition to its clients.
 To understand how Coles will do that, you really need to understand what is meant by artificial intelligence.

 Artificial intelligence is the ability of a computer program or a machine to think and learn.
 These programs don’t think the same way as we do, but in many respects they can learn a lot better than we can.